Humbug (album): Composition

 The album's tone is more relaxed than the band's "aggressive" previous records.
-Robin Murray of Clash notes that a "spooky carnivalesque atmosphere permeates the album; there’s the recurring waltzer organ, the circus-like marching drums, and of course the bellowing ringmaster, luring us all into the dark and devilish delights of what’s in store.
+Robin Murray of Clash notes that a "spooky carnivalesque atmosphere permeates the album; there's the recurring waltzer organ, the circus-like marching drums, and of course the bellowing ringmaster, luring us all into the dark and devilish delights of what's in store."
 Homme has been credited by writers for introducing the album's darker sound.
 Murray further notes Turner's voice as transitioning from "breakneck reality bites" into a dark, deep and hushed singing voice.
 According to Mike Driver in his BBC Music review, "Humbug embraces the true nature of album-craft by sequencing ten tracks in such a way that coherence and consistency bind constituent pieces into a single, enjoyably sombre whole."
-Driver also notes that "Kitchen-sink realism poetry’s replaced by rampant analogies, characters of the everyday transformed into otherworldly denizens with wicked intentions.
-Turner still spills syllables rather too swiftly at times [...] but largely a slow-and-steady approach prevails, mirrored by the music’s assured shuffle."
+Driver also notes that "Kitchen-sink realism poetry's replaced by rampant analogies, characters of the everyday transformed into otherworldly denizens with wicked intentions.
+Turner still spills syllables rather too swiftly at times [...] but largely a slow-and-steady approach prevails, mirrored by the music's assured shuffle."
 Murray highlights that the two most distinct features that dominate Humbug are "the smoky trembling guitar" and Turner's matured croon.

-Musically, Humbug has been described as psychedelic rock, hard rock, stoner rock, and desert rock.
+Musically, Humbug has been described as psychedelic rock, hard rock, stoner rock, gothic rock, and desert rock.